FedericoCorchia/Italian_COVID_Library/README.md

 For .geojson files with Italian regions and provinces: [datajournalism-it/regioni-con-trento-bolzano.geojson](https://gist.github.com/datajournalism-it/f1abb68e718b54f6a0fe) and [datajournalism-it/province.geojson](https://gist.github.com/datajournalism-it/212e7134625fbee6f9f7) by Datajournalism.it

-Downloader functions provide the original data as they are without any modification apart from translating them into English.
+Downloader functions provide the original data as they are without any modification apart from translating them into English and optimising their presentation.

 ## Further project details
 This is a programming project for the Software and Computing for Nuclear and Subnuclear Physics course, Master Course in Nuclear and Subnuclear Physics, University of Bologna.